 From that: a narrow first-pass target – table extraction and validation from unstructured PDF reports.
 Broad enough to move the hour count.
 Narrow enough to ship a prototype in two months.
 The agreement was measured: the prototype had to clear an efficiency gate against the manual baseline before production.

-03 The BuildThe pipeline runs OCR on Amazon Textract, then routes table content through Cohere’s Command LLM hosted on Amazon Bedrock for normalization and reference resolution.
+03 The BuildThe pipeline runs OCR on Amazon Textract (or, PyPDF/PyPDFium), then selects a proper model, hosted on Amazon Bedrock, to process table content for normalization and reference resolution.
 Table values, names, and cross-references land in a vector store that supports semantic search across reports.

 Every correction made fine-tunes the model.

-Amazon Bedrock was chosen over a vendor-specific model for substitutability.
-Today the workload runs on Cohere Command.
+Amazon Bedrock was chosen to host the models for substitutability.
+Today the workload runs on Claude 3.7 Sonnet.
 Tomorrow it can move to another foundation model without a pipeline rearchitecture.
 The backend is an AWS Step Functions orchestrator that the Johnson Lambert engineers own.

 Per financial-risk audit